Hy1Fly/GHPatcher/README.md

-# GHPatcher -- Patch for GreenHu3 Cfg.
+# GHPatcher -- Patch GreenHub Config.
 ## Download
 - On repository details website
 ## How to use?